telerik/winforms-docs/richtextbox/f.a.q..md

     '
 ````

 {{endregion}}

 To get the text stripped of all formatting, you can use __TxtFormatProvider__.

-Setting the content of RadRichTextBox can be done in the same manner, if you have the content
-			in one of these formats.
-For example, importing an HTML string in the document of a RadRichTextBox
-			can be done as follows:
+Setting the content of RadRichTextBox can be done in the same manner, if you have the content in one of these formats.
+For example, importing an HTML string in the document of a RadRichTextBox can be done as follows:

-		#_[C#] Load HTML file_
+#### Load HTML file

 {{source=..\SamplesCS\RichTextBox\RichTextBoxFAQ.cs region=ImportHtml}}
 {{source=..\SamplesVB\RichTextBox\RichTextBoxFAQ.vb region=ImportHtml}}